 AT&T is known mainly (if not only) known for the iPhone that it’s been offering since the birth of Apple’s revolutionary device.
 No surprise here but there is a welcome addition in the form of an Android phone from Samsung.
 Guess what?
-It’s Galaxy S beautifully modified — not only in name but in design too — as Samsung Captivate, that’s been announced by AT&T. Needless to say, the way everyone is
+It’s Galaxy S beautifully modified — not only in name but in design too — as Samsung Captivate, that’s been announced by AT&T. Needless to say, the way everyone is going crazy over Motorola Droid X headed to Verizon, AT&T and Samsung badly needed a phone that can really captivate people’s sight.

 The much needed modification in the design has also been worked out, which really makes Captivate catch the eye.
 And AT&T is showing some seriousness with Android, finally.
 Maybe Apple working out a deal with Verizon (as rumored) broke At&T’s heart and a switch to strong Android lineup became apparent.